-During the last review, the RACP was granted accreditation until December 2014 by the AMC and the MCNZ.
+During the last review in 2010, the RACP was granted accreditation until December 2014 by the AMC and the MCNZ.
+The 2010 comprehensive report to the AMC is available here.
 Between accreditation visits, the AMC and MCNZ monitor developments through annual reports.

 The AMC is a national standards body for medical education and training.
 One of its functions is to advise and make recommendations to the Medical Board of Australia on the accreditation of Australian and Australasian providers of specialist medical training and professional development programs.
 More information on Review and Accreditation of Specialist Medical Education and Training programs in Australia can be found at: www.amc.org.au/index.php/ar/sme.

 The MCNZ has similar processes to the AMC for the accreditation of specialist medical education and training.
 In New Zealand these relate to vocational scopes of practice.
 Details can be found at: www.mcnz.org.nz/news-and-publications/guides-and-booklets/.

 In 2010 the AMC and MCNZ signed an agreement extending and formalising aligned accreditation processes by both accrediting authorities.
 This Memorandum of Understanding (MOU) has enabled the RACP to more efficiently review and improve its training programs in Australia and New Zealand.

 2014 Reaccreditation Update

 The College submitted its 2014 Accreditation submission to the AMC and MCNZ on 30 May 2014.